vtuan10/Catty/README.md

 <img src="/img/list.png" width="200"/>      <img src="/img/details.png" width="200"/>

 ## Exercise 4
 The app should show a local notification on each day at 12 pm.
-The code for this is implemented in the `notification` module, but does not work correctly.
+The code for this is implemented in the `notification` module, but does not work correctly and seems faulty.
-Please fix the bugs, so that it works correctly.
+Please fix this, so that it works as expected.

 ## Bonus Exercise
 At this point we have a working Catty app.
 Now the same is required for dogs.
 Fortunately, the same API exists as [TheDogAPI](https://thedogapi.com).